Ultimate Crowdfunding Checklist for Kickstarter and Indiegogo

 There should be a thank you video clip and newsletter for your subscribers and backers once the campaign is over.
 A little gesture of gratitude always works.
 It adds a personal touch to your overall campaign and makes you more visible in front of your backers.

 9. Make the Packaging Attractive

-Once you start working on the package delivery, you can also try and add a personal note to each one of them.
-Always remember that since this is your first batch, you must consider thanking all those who helped you with your campaign success.
-It can be anything from a thank-you note to a bookmark to chocolate for localities.
-But whatever you do, make sure your gratitude shows up.
+Once you start working on the package delivery, you should try to add a personal note to each one of your backers.
+Always remember that since this is your first batch, you should be thanking all those who helped you with your campaign success.
+It can be anything from a thank you note to a bookmark to chocolate for localities.
+But whatever you do, make sure your gratitude shows.

-We believe crowdfunding can be cracked if you structure the entire process in a proper way.
-This checklist is not just about ticking off every point and just moving ahead one step at a time.
-It’s also about getting into the details of each section of your campaign and working hard to do it right.
+We truly believe you can find crowdfunding success if you structure the process the right way.
+This checklist isn’t about ticking off every task and moving on.
+It’s about getting into the details of each section of your campaign and working hard to do it right.

-We have had many campaign creators asking us the key to a crowdfunding success time and again.
+We have had many campaign creators asking us what the key to crowdfunding success is.
 Many believe that it has to do with the product.
 But we think it’s also about how you do it.
 Think of campaigns like EyeQue or the X-Frame Mechanical Watch.
-They got the success because of specific strategies they had utilized during their campaign.
+They received immense success due to the specific strategies they utilized during their campaign.
 If you do the same, there’s nothing stopping you from having a successful campaign.
-We hope our crowdfunding checklist will help you get along with a smoother ride.
+We hope our crowdfunding campaign checklist (Kickstarter checklist as well as Indiegogo checklist) will make it a smoother process.
 Let us know your thoughts in the comments below.